Cookies help us to understand you better. Browse on or click to

 Despite the “monumental harm he had caused” given that the employer had to send everyone with whom he had been in contact home to self-isolate, he failed to show any remorse.
 He further refused to acknowledge that he had caused anxiety among and placed strain on his co-employees and their immediate families when he disregarded the health and safety protocols at the workplace.

 The court concluded that his conduct was of such a “gross nature” that it destroyed the “trust and working relationship”.

 In the circumstances the court set aside the CCMA Commissioner’s award directing the employer to reinstate the employee by finding that the employee’s dismissal was substantively fair.

 This judgment emphasises that employers must have a Covid-19 health and safety policy which must be strictly enforced as well as the fact that a breach thereof justifies dismissal.

-- Written by Hilda Grobler
+Dr Hilda Grobler